||Registry of biomedical companies:

 -/ 1440 Barberry Dr. PT COQ BC V3B1G3

-We are located in one of North America's major biotech hubs promoting the future of therapeutic approaches with biomedicine and health.
+We are promoting the future of therapeutic approaches with biomedicine and health.
 We help support future life science products that help support health or wellness.
-We are also part of the pipeline process here with initiatives in drug discovery together with others in investment and partnering, discovery biology, medicinal chemistry, pharmacology & toxicology, clinical testing, manufacturing and their supply chain process.
+We are also part of the pipeline process here with initiatives in drug discovery together with others in discovery biology, medicinal chemistry, pharmacology & toxicology, clinical testing, manufacturing.

 It is our goal to explore and span the process of pharma discovery with synthetic biology and medicinal chemistry to cell regenerative therapies including stem cell treatment of chronic diseases.

-We are for assay of mRNA putative factors (e. g. transcription factors, TFs) using specialized cell culture systems and metabolic systems dynamic modeling with use of established in vitro cell and in vivo cell/organ systemics.
+We are for the assay of mRNA factors (e. g. transcriptional factors or TFs) using specialized cell culture systems and metabolic systems dynamic modeling.
 Bioinformatics tools for sequencing DNA are to discover likely TF binding sites, discovering up-regulated genes for biosynthetic pathway metabolism and gene-silencing protocols in genetic manipulation for organo-synthetic drug discovery, biopharmaceutical drug discovery and gene therapeutics.

-With mRNA assays of TFs in genetic expression there is an area for drug discovery referred to involving body weight/composition.
+With mRNA assays of TFs with genetic expression there is an area for drug discovery referred to, involving body weight/composition.
 It is proposed that tested proprietary natural extracts be used with in situ biopsy using implants/microsurgical techniques with muscle representing lean body mass (LBM), the central nervous system (CNS) hypothalamic centre for satiety and fat thermogenic tissue against a background baseline of TFs in cell tissue assays.
 This has predisposed us to further research implicating nutraceutical AAs like HIS (histidine) in animal livestock production in class domesticated and game animals and at various stages of their growth and development.

 A cell systems approach with putative ligand-receptor binding structural-functional relationships, signalling and ion channel transduction will be used in mind-body axis studies (e. g. within the CNS and immunocompetent cell systems in the gut) in the fields of neurobiology & endocrinology and neurocrine function.

-A model simulating in vivo conditions would be to adopt, for example, a Sprague-Dawley rat model, undergo treatment on animals, example, prolonged streneous exercise regimens, biopsy neurocrine CNS centres (e. g. the pituitary), via conduct mRNA assays and express protein products with isolation and characterization with proteomics, conduct microarray 125I-ligand-receptor cell studies using displacement of non-labelled putative agent, study cell signalling and nuclear protein activation and interaction with promoters of genes and characterize further their gene products.
+A Sprague-Dawley rat model, undergoing treatment on animals, for example, prolonged streneous exercise, followed by biopsy of neurocrine CNS centres (e. g. the pituitary), via conduct mRNA assays and expressed protein products, with further isolation and characterization using proteomics, conduct Southern and Western blotting studies, study cell signalling and nuclear protein activation and characterize further their gene products.